jmfieldman/TheseusAndTheMinotaur/design/08-engine-architecture.md

 §3).
 The engine builds GPU-ready geometry at two detail levels:

 **Full-detail mesh** (generated when entering a puzzle):
-- **Static diorama mesh:** Includes floor tiles (checkerboard with paving- stone blocks), walls (biome-styled voxel compositions with mortar gaps), entrance/exit doors, impassable tile fill, all decoration layers (floor scatter, wall moss/cracks, wall-top crumble), edge borders, lantern pillars, and exit door god-light geometry.
+- **Backdrop mesh** (pre-rendered to texture, drawn as single quad — see §3.3.6): Diorama platform, edge borders and border terrain, all decoration layers (floor scatter, wall moss/cracks, wall-top crumble, pebbles, moss, clover), lantern pillar geometry, and any non-interactive biome-themed scenery.
+Packed into a single VBO with vertex colors and baked AO.
+This mesh is only rendered once (into the backdrop FBO at load time), not per-frame.
+- **Gameplay mesh** (rendered live every frame): Floor tiles (checkerboard with paving-stone blocks), walls (biome-styled voxel compositions with mortar gaps), entrance/exit doors, impassable tile fill, exit door god-light geometry.
 Packed into a single VBO with vertex colors.
-- **Dynamic elements:** Actors (Theseus, Minotaur), entrance door lock mechanism, and stateful environmental features (spike traps, pressure plates, etc.) are rendered as separate meshes that update per frame.
+- **Dynamic elements** (rendered live every frame): Actors (Theseus, Minotaur), entrance door lock mechanism, and stateful environmental features (spike traps, pressure plates, etc.) are rendered as separate meshes that update per frame.

 **LOD mesh** (generated for all puzzles when a biome loads):
 - Simplified version of the diorama for overworld display.
 Includes floor